Merzasphor/MWSE/docs/source/lua/type/tes3equipmentStack.rst

     The core game object that the stack represents.

 `variables`_ (`tes3itemData`_)
     Variables that are associated with the stack's object, if any.
+Another alias for itemData.

 .. toctree::
     :hidden: